Last updated August 20, 2017 07:50:21 PM

-What does data tell us when we continuously average President Trump’s approval rating polls, “correcting” for partisan bias and giving more stock to the most recent polls?
-The Trump Tracker
+What does data tell us when we continuously average President Trump’s approval rating polls, “correcting” for house bias and putting more stock in the most recent polls?
+Here’s what we know.

 Wondering how Trump’s numbers compare to those of past presidents?
 Our historical approval ratings tracker lives here.